AveryYanowitz/accessible-benchmarking-toolkit/readme.md

         ...,
     ]

 NamelessStats is very similar to BenchmarkStats, except that it lacks the testName field.
-An array of NamelessStats objects are then stored with a DataField, which *does* have a testName, and the Jsonifier stores a list of DataPackages that it writes to the file.
+An array of NamelessStats objects are then stored with a DataField, which *does* have a testName, and the Jsonifier stores a list of DataFields that it writes to the file.

 **WARNING: If you run JSONify multiple times with the same file name (or with default parameters), it will overwrite previous saves.**